 A visual marketing plan is a collection of marketing strategies that use visuals to create awareness, evoke emotions, and convert site visitors and casual browsers into customers.
 Visual branding is one of the most powerful tools you can use to establish a connection with your customers.

-Let’s look at six high-impact ways of implementing your visual marketing plan in 2021.
+Let’s look at six high-impact ways of implementing your visual marketing plan.

 1. Identify Your Goal